abbi-gaurav/kyma-gitops/README.md

 # Overview

-Explore Gitops for developers building stuff on [project "kyma"](https://kyma-project.io).
+Explore Gitops for developers building stuff on [project "kyma"](https://kyma-project.io) using a pull based approach.
+The approach is based on the [open source project flux](https://www.weave.works/oss/flux/).

 ## Setup